wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 ### Overview

-Okey, now we have the required theory, let's put this into practice.
+Okay, now we have the required theory, let's put this into practice.
 To allow the `Chat` to "see" our current image we will do something like the following:

 1. Implement a wrapper `SlideshowClient` that simply wraps `OpenAIClient`